bhuvanchandmaddi/ci-cd-project/cd-in-k8's/Readme.md

   - name: Apply the service
     command: kubectl --kubeconfig=/root/.kube/config apply -f /opt/k8/Service.yaml

+  - name: update deployment with new pods if image updated in docker hub
+      command: kubectl rollout restart deployment.apps/valaxy-regapp

 ```
 * Test this playbook by running it manually, it should create Deployment and Service manifest in k8 cluster.